LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

                                         enabled.
 This is the default.
   --no-debug-popup      Disable the 'Abort, Retry, Ignore' message box
                         displayed when abort() is called (Windows debug only).
+  --swapchain MODE      Choose a swapchain mode to replay.
+Available modes are:
+                            virtual     Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+This is default. captured    Use the swapchain indices stored in the capture directly on the swapchain setup for replay. offscreen   Disable creating swapchains, surfaces
+                                        and windows.
+To see rendering, add the --screenshots option.
   --use-captured-swapchain-indices
-                        Use the swapchain indices stored in the capture directly on the swapchain setup for replay.
-The default without this option is to use a Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+                        Same as "--swapchain captured".
+Ignored if the "--swapchain" option is used.
   --measurement-frame-range <start_frame>-<end_frame>
               Custom framerange to measure FPS for.
               This range will include the start frame but not the end frame.